-We know how important it is for you to help ensure the best protection possible for your clients, especially when they’re making one of the most important and often largest investments in their lives.
+We know how important it is for your clients to have the best protection possible.
+After all, they’re making one of the most important – and often largest – investments in their lives.

-Before the sale is final, recommend that your clients have their lawyer request a Search of Records from ESA to determine if there are any open permits on the property.
-An open work order automatically transfers responsibility to the new homeowner for any outstanding permits and corrections of any defects that may exist.* Please note there are fees associated with a Search of Records.
+Before the sale is final, suggest that your clients have their lawyer request a Search of Records from ESA.
+This will show if there are any open Notifications on the property since 2000.
+An open notification automatically transfers responsibility to the new homeowner for any work or defects that may exist.
+(Note there are fees for a Search of Records.

-This is especially important if your client isplanning to renovate.
-Advise them to submit a Request for Information to ESA.
-This will provide them with a record of electrical work that was done previously under permit, and whether the renovations were inspected by ESA.
-Please note there are fees associated with a Request for Information.
+This is especially important if your client is planning to renovate.
+Tell them to submit a Request for Information to ESA.
+They’ll receive a record of previous electrical work done under notification, and find out if the renovations were reviewed by ESA.
+(Note there are fees for a Request for Information).

-If your clients are planning on renovating, remind them that by law in Ontario only Licensed Electrical Contractor s (LECs) can do electrical work for hire.
-LECs are the only companies that can take out electrical permits and provide an ESA Certificate of Inspection when the work is complete.
-This is important for resale and insurance, as well as peace of mind.
-Your clients can find an LEC in their area using the Contractor look-up tool on ESA’s website
+Do your clients plan to renovate?
+Remind them that by Ontario law, they can only hire Licensed Electrical Contractors (LECs) to do electrical work.
+Licensed Electrical Contractors are the only companies that can file electrical notifications of work and provide an ESA Certificate of Inspection when the work is done.
+This is important for resale and insurance, as well as your peace of mind.
+Your clients can find a Licensed Electrical Contractor in their area using ESA’s Contractor look-up tool.

 - .DIY: Know your obligations.

 Most electrical work requires an ESA notification.
 Remind your clients to keep the ESA documentation for insurance and eventual resale